Properties: Pungent, bitter, slightly cold

 From: Correction of Errors Among Physicians by Wang Qing-Ren (1830)

-Shu Jin Huo Xue Tang (Relax Muscle and Invigorate Blood Lotion)
+Shu Jin Huo Xue Tang (Relax the Sinews and Invigorate the Blood Decoction)

 From: Traumatology and Orthopedics in Traditional Chinese Medicine (2002)